-Birmingham City v Reading
+Deeney scores twice as Birmingham beat Reading

 Post update

-Foul by Dion Sanderson (Birmingham City).
+Foul by Troy Deeney (Birmingham City).

-Attempt saved.
-Tahith Chong (Birmingham City) left footed shot from the left side of the six yard box is saved in the centre of the goal.
-Assisted by Hannibal Mejbri.